vantoanvo/Python/README.md

-# Python
+# Python - Helloworld

-This is repository for Python learning
+This is first repository for Python

+I love :guitar: & :coffee: